 Securities offered through Securities America, Inc., member FINRA/SIPC.
-Advisory services offered through Securities America Advisors, Inc. Parker Wealth Management and Securities America not affiliated.
+Advisory services offered through Securities America Advisors, Inc. Parker Wealth and Securities America are not affiliated.

 * The Standard & Poor’s 500 (S&P 500) is an unmanaged group of securities considered to be representative of the stock market in general.
 The Dow Jones Industrial Average is a price-weighted index of 30 actively traded blue-chip stocks.
 The NASDAQ Composite Index is an unmanaged, market-weighted index of all over-the-counter common stocks traded on the National Association of Securities Dealers Automated Quotation System.
 Yahoo!
 Finance, the Wall Street Journal, Investor’s Business Daily and Barron’s are several of the sources used for financial information.